 What Are Marshmallows Made of?

-Basically sugar and gelatin with a bit of extract for flavoring.
-Some recipes call for egg whites, this one does not.
+Sugar, water and gelatin with a bit of extract for flavoring.
+Some marshmallow recipes call for egg whites, this one does not.

 Marshmallow making equipment: This is what you’ll need for a successful batch.